mattstreet16/surfs_up/README.md

 # Surfs_up

-## Using Python, Pandas, Jupyter Notebook, SQLite, and Flask to analyize weather data.
+## Using Python, Pandas, Jupyter Notebook, SQLite, and Flask to analyze weather data.

 ### Overview